mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ### Tasks

-1. Import Election Results Data.
+1. Import election results data.
-2. Sort Imported Data by Candidate.
+2. Sort imported data by candidate.
-3. Create List of Candidate Names.
+3. Create list of candidate names.
-4. Create List of Votes Obtained by Each Candidate.
+4. Create list of votes obtained by each candidate.
-5. Calculate Total Number of Votes Cast.
+5. Calculate total number of votes cast.
-6. Calculate Percentage of Total Votes Obtained by Each Candidate.
+6. Calculate percentage of total votes obtained by each candidate.
-7. Determine Winner of Election Based on Vote Percentage Obtained.
+7. Determine winner of election based on vote percentage obtained.
-8. Output Results to Terminal Window and Text File.
+8. Output tesults to terminal window and text file.

 ### Results